vivianu2001/CATAN_GAME/README.md

 - **Use Development Card**: Players can use development cards they have acquired.
 - **End Turn**: Players can end their turn.

+### Resources and Construction

+#### Development Card
+- **Cost**: 1 Iron, 1 Wool, 1 Oat
+- **Types**:
+  - **Promotion Card**: Grants a temporary benefit and then is discarded.
+Types include:
+    - **Monopoly**: The player chooses one resource type, and all other players must give all their resources of that type to the player.
+    - **Road Building**: The player can build 2 roads for free.
+    - **Year of Plenty**: The player receives two resource cards of their choice from the bank.
+  - **Knights**: A player with 3 Knight cards receives the Largest Army card, worth 2 victory points.
+(There are only 3 Knight cards in total).
+  - **Victory Point Cards**: Each card gives the player 1 victory point.
+There are 4 such cards.

+#### Construction
+- **Road Section**:
+  - **Cost**: 1 Brick, 1 Wood
+  - **Conditions**: Can only be connected to a settlement (or city) owned by the player or to another road section.
+- **Settlement**:
+  - **Cost**: 1 Brick, 1 Wood, 1 Wool, 1 Oat
+  - **Conditions**: Can be built on an intersection connected by at least one road and at least two road segments away from another settlement.
+Each settlement gives 1 victory point.
+- **City**:
+  - **Cost**: 3 Iron, 2 Oats
+  - **Conditions**: Can replace an existing settlement.
+Each city gives 2 victory points and generates double the resources of a settlement.

+### Progress of the Game

+Each player starts the game with 2 settlements and 2 road segments, which give them 2 victory points.
+Players receive starting resources based on their initial settlements (one resource from each type).
+The order of play is determined arbitrarily.

+In each turn, players roll two dice.
+Depending on the result, players receive resources as described earlier.
+During their turn, a player can:

+1. Trade resources or development cards with other players.
+2. Build roads, settlements, or cities and buy development cards.
+3. Use development cards (if the player uses a development card, their turn ends immediately).

+If the dice roll totals 7, all players with more than 7 resource cards must return half of them to the resource pile.

+### Game Over

+The game ends when a player reaches 10 or more victory points.
+The player must have at least 10 points at the end of their turn to win the game.

 ## Class Hierarchy

 - **Board**: Manages the game board, resource distribution, and player settlements/roads.